RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Combine beef chunks, tripe, garlic, onions, bay leaves, pepper, salt, and vinegar in a pressure cooker.
+Add the beef chunks, tripe, garlic for the stock, onions for the stock, bay leaves, ground black pepper, salt, vinegar, and water to a pressure cooker.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.